Where to Eat in Chinatown

 Begoni Bistro (615 Jackson St.)

 From the mind of longtime Chinatown chef Howard Wong comes Begoni Bistro, a restaurant that serves Chinese food with a French influence.
-Think upscale Chinese food that is date-acceptable.
+Think upscale Chinese food that is perfect for a date.

 Dishes to get: Peking Duck, Minced Imperial Squab, French Puff-Pastry Soup.